monatemedia/docker-engine-on-linux/README.md

 Then select the option `new-hello-world-container`.

-For this test, you can use the service name `hello-world`.
+For this test, for the service name, you can use the name `hello-world`.

 > [!TIP]